DevExpress/devextreme-documentation/api-reference/40 Common Types/05 charts/LegendHoverMode.md

 ---
 ##### shortDescription
 Specifies what series elements to highlight when a corresponding item in the legend is hovered over.
-Specifies what series elements to highlight when a corresponding item in the legend is hovered over.

 ---
 <!--